 Most of you have never heard of him.
 He never threatened to jump out of an office window when a client wouldn’t buy his ad, like George Lois, or famously suggested the headline "From those wonderful folks who gave you Pearl Harbor" for a Panasonic campaign, like Jerry Della Femina.

 He is the Midwestern son of a preacher.
-As an adman he was shy, not boastful.
-He vomited before client presentations—not from liquor like that hack, Don Draper, but from fear.
+As an adman he was shy; not a braggart.
+He vomited before client presentations—not from liquor like that hack Don Draper, but from fear.
 Fear that this new client wouldn’t have the balls to buy his ballsy ads.
 But for him, advertising was always about one thing only: the work.
 Nothing else mattered.

 You won’t find much information about Tom McElligott online.
 He didn’t give very many interviews.
 He doesn’t have a Wikipedia page.
-And his Minneapolis start-up agency, Fallon McElligott Rice, made its mark in the pre-internet years of 1981–1988.
+And his Minneapolis start-up agency, Fallon McElligott Rice, made their mark in the pre-world wide web years of 1981 - '88.
 This was smack in the middle of the mega-merger phenomenon of big Madison Avenue agencies swallowing other big Madison Avenue agencies—a development that forever destroyed a lot of the creativity and spirit of the advertising industry.

-I was attending advertising concept courses at the School of Visual Arts in the mid 1980s, so I had access to the annual One Show Awards annuals.
-The One Show was—and probably still is—the highest quality American advertising awards show.
+I was attending advertising concept courses at the School of Visual Arts in the mid-1980s, so I had access to the One Show Awards annuals.
+The One Show was (and probably still is) the highest quality American advertising awards show.
 At the time, the annuals were essentially yearbooks for Fallon McElligott Rice.
 They were that good.

-I plastered the felt-covered cubicle walls at my first ad-agency copywriting job with those McElligott ads (see some of them below), carefully, selfishly X-Acto'd out of the annuals.
+I plastered the felt-covered cubicle walls at my first ad agency copywriting job with those McElligott ads (see some of them below), carefully, selfishly X-ACTO-ed out of the annuals.
 Another thing on my wall was this quote by McElligott:

 “I’d much rather overestimate the intelligence of the consumer than underestimate it.”